-The Eurobodalla Regional Botanic Garden is situated on a 42 hectare forest site on the South Coast of New South Wales, five kilometres south of Batemans Bay.
+The Eurobodalla Regional Botanic Garden is situated on a 42-hectare forest site on the South Coast of New South Wales, five kilometres south of Batemans Bay.

-The Garden grows and displays plants which occur naturally in the region.
+The Garden grows and displays plants that occur naturally in the region.
 The site abounds with a wide variety of flora and fauna including many of the 2000 species of plants, trees and shrubs of the region.
 There are kangaroos, wallabies, bandicoots, possums, echidnas, snakes, lizards, frogs and many birds.

 Please note no pets allowed in the gardens.
 Assistance dogs are permitted.